 Parliamentary elections 2016

 On 20 October 2016 parliamentary elections were held in Jordan.
 The candidates stood mostly as independents, their loyalties rooted not in political parties but in tribal and family allegiances.
-Results showed the main opposition party, the Islamic Action Front, gained 15 seats.
+Results showed the main opposition party, the Islamic Action Front based National Coalition for Reform, gained 15 seats.
+Eight other poltical parties won 15 seats including the Islamist party Zamzam (five seats), the National Current Party (four seats), the Islamic Centrist Party (five seats) and the Justice and Reform Party (two seats).
+The Baath, Communist, National Union and Al Awn parties wone one seat each.
+However, the majority of the newly elected MPs were either individuals with tribal affiliations or businessmen, as had been the case during the past two decades.
 The percentage of government critics in this parliament is lower than in the previous.
-The voter turnout was 37%.
+The voter turnout was 36,1%.
 The voting was observed by thousands of local and international observers.
-The Independent Elections Commission (IEC), created under the Electoral Law in 2012, was appointed to observe and supervise the parliamentary elections for the first time, in order to guarantee free and transparent elections.
+The Independent Elections Commission (IEC), created under the Electoral Law in 2012, was appointed to observe and supervise the parliamentary elections for the second time, in order to guarantee free and transparent elections.